ZephyrTransport/zephyr-website/awards.md

 The Zephyr Board presented two awards at the Zephyr Reception at the 2019 TRB Annual Meeting.

+2020 Awards will be open for nominations in August (as soon as you have submitted all your TRB Annual Meeting Papers).

 # [Outstanding Industry Contributor Award](/industry-contributor-award)
 This award shall be given to an individual who in embodying the Zephyr Principles, has selflessly contributed to the good of the industry through the body of their work.